 Few Important Points to Remember:

-- Make your pages load under 2 seconds on mobile devices.
-Especially on Android, Apple and Windows devices.
+- Make your pages load in under 2 seconds on mobile devices.
+Especially on Android, Apple, and Windows devices.

 - Add deep linking to your mobile app to improve the keyword rankings on mobile searches.